Digital documentation on the construction site: No more paper chaos

-Digital construction documentation with Kibi Connect from Weslink GmbH saves skilled trades businesses up to 30 minutes per employee daily while eliminating transmission errors.
+Digital construction documentation with Kibi Connect saves trades businesses valuable time and prevents transmission errors.

 Contents

-Paper reports disappear into pockets, photos end up on private phones, and daily reports only reach the office days later.
-Weslink GmbH from Coesfeld has developed Kibi Connect, the digital hub for non-desk workers — specifically designed for the 80% of employees who don’t work at a desk.
-Construction managers, master craftsmen, and project leaders in trades and construction companies use it to document directly on-site: quickly, completely, and without media disruptions.
+Rapport sheets disappear into trouser pockets, photos end up on private phones, and daily reports only reach the office days later.
+With Kibi Connect, we provide the digital hub for non-desk workers — specifically designed for the 80 % of employees who don’t work at a PC.
+Site managers, master craftsmen, and project managers in trades and construction companies can document directly on site: quickly, completely, and without media discontinuities.

 Why does analog construction documentation cost so much time?

-The typical workflow in many companies highlights the problem:
+The typical workflow in many companies illustrates the problem:

-- The technician documents on a paper report
+- The technician documents on a report sheet

-- The report ends up in the car or pocket
+- The sheet ends up in the car or pocket

 - Days later, it’s handed in at the office